30 feared trapped in Mirpur building collapse

 Rescue teams belonging to Pak Army headed by Brig Saeed and Brig Irfan, teams of National Disaster Management Authority (NDMA), State Disaster Management Authority (SDMA), Rescue 1122, Civil Defense, local volunteers and police immediately rushed the site to join the relief works to rescue the victims – at least 30 in number, police and the eye witnesses said.

 The seriously injured persons were shifted to the local as well as Mirpur Division Headquarter hospital where their condition is stated to be critical.
-Besides AJK Minister for Disaster Management, Mirpur Divisional and district administration officials led the rescue operation.
+Besides AJK Minister for Disaster Management Ahmed Raza Qadri, Mirpur Divisional and District Administration officials led by Divisional

+Commissioner Muhammad Raqeeb, DC Raja Tahir Mumtaz, SSP Mirpur Raja Irfan Saleem and others immediately rushed the scene and supervised the rescue operations. – APP